LSZ31337/skills-scale-institutional-knowledge-using-copilot-spaces/docs/octoacme-execution-and-tracking.md

 - Level 1: Team-level triage in daily standup
 - Level 2: PM escalates to Product Lead and dependent teams
 - Level 3: Sponsor-level escalation for business-impacting issues
+- **Release/support blockers escalated to Release Manager and Support Engineer as required**

 ## Execution Checklist
 - [ ] Branching and PR conventions documented in repo
 - [ ] CI configured for tests and lint
 - [ ] Regular demos scheduled
 - [ ] Risk register updated weekly
+- [ ] Release Manager has coordinated/signed off on release window and checklist
+- [ ] QA Lead has completed acceptance and regression testing before release
+- [ ] Support Engineer has reviewed support docs/runbooks for upcoming changes